+There is a \$35 application fee for undergraduate students and a \$65 application fee for graduate student applicants.
 The application fee covers the administrative cost associated with processing an application.
 An application is not considered complete without the accompanying, one-time, non-refundable application fee.
-(Insert verbiage explaining if, when and why this fee would ever be waived.)
+The application fee may be waived at the discretion of the University.